reason-healthcare/sql-on-fhir-research/use-cases/valueset.md

 )
 WHERE condition_code IN (SELECT valueCode::VARCHAR from valueset_codes);
 ```
-This additional query demonstrates how to query a join with patient entries in order to determine the names of the patients with specific conditions for any code in the valueset.
+This query demonstrates how to query a join with patient entries in order to determine the names of the patients with specific conditions for any code in the valueset.
 A new patient table is created and then joined based on patient id and subject.reference
 ```sql
 CREATE TABLE patient AS SELECT * FROM 'test-data/Patient-no-narrative.ndjson';